• Skip to primary navigation

 Creamy and zesty Mexican corn dip with rotel on a serving platter with tortilla chips

-This dip compliments our Dried Beef Cheese Ball and Crab Dip on a snack table or at a party where people are grazing.
+This dip compliments our Dried Beef Cheese Ball and Ham and Pickle Dip on a snack table or at a party where people are grazing.

 Why This Recipe Works: